 The practice of generating new ideas backed by current technology is what enables Civic House to deliver ground-breaking citizen-based solutions.
 It’s a win-win situation.
 The NGO helps empower people who in turn work to increase the Human Development Index, thus improving the life of its citizens.
 While the purpose of civic innovation is straightforward, in practice, it is quite complex.
 It requires engagement, complex problem solving, cross-sector collaboration, public resource investment, dedication, and patience as incremental institutional changes are realized.

-As overwhelming as this all seems, Civic House is able to do so by incorporating OKRs solidly and consistently to achieve Big Hairy Goals.
+As overwhelming as this all seems, Civic House is able to do so by incorporating Objectives and Key Results (OKRs) solidly and consistently to achieve Big Hairy Audacious Goals.
 Since each resident organization has its own initiatives, Civic House’s OKRs serve as a community base for all nine organizations.
 The organizations remain aligned by constantly measuring performance while remaining grounded in its overall mission, which is to transform Latin America with innovative tech solutions.

 “The OKR methodology really helps us stay focused because even though we have been growing, the social sector is always a challenge because we have less human resources,” Laclau explained.

 Civic House founder and CEO Mario Lopez explained that when planning a new quarter, every team leader begins with a shared understanding of their team’s purpose in relation to the organization’s mission, ensuring that the main Objectives are always mission-driven.

 “We noticed that this methodology was helping us to improve the team’s collaboration,” Lopez added.
 “The planning process became more fluid and participative, where different points of views were discussed openly, and as a result, better Objectives were prioritized.